tildesarecool/SteamZipper/README.md

 I tried everything trying to figureout how to get it to stop outputting like that but couldn't figure it out.

 I inadvertently found solution: assign the variable to the GetChild-Item which is in parens and piped to measure-object and after that close parens, a *.count*.
-So the variable is storing a number rather than the file list of the directory.
+So the variable is storing a number (integer) rather than the file list of the directory.

 I also did some weird typing stuff in that determineExistZipFile function.
 I don't know why it works but it does.
-So I'm not touch it.
+So I'm not going to touch it.

 ### 31 October 2024